rooomaisa/rooomaisa/README.md

 After a transformative two-year journey through Latin America 🌎, I came back with a new perspective and a deep passion for lifelong learning and creativity.
 That adventure taught me adaptability, curiosity, and the value of building things that truly help people.

 These days, you’ll find me turning ideas into clean, functional web applications using Java, React, and Spring Boot.
-I’m still solving problems — just with a keyboard instead of a treatment plan.
+I’m still solving problems, just with a keyboard instead of a treatment plan.

 When I’m not coding, I’m probably exploring on my motorcycle 🏍️, boxing 🥊, or picking up a new language, always chasing growth and the next challenge. 🌟